UsamaAhmad2102/Assignmen_03a/README.md

-# Assignment_2_Data_parsing_server_part_1
-Data parsing server - Part I
+# 03a [Individual] Data parsing server - Part III

-This is a continuation of the assignment: Data Parsing.
+This is a continuation of the assignment: Data parsing server - Part I

-Create a single server.
-Using one of the langauges from the data parsing assignment would make sense.
-Remember, at this level it is your job to make decision such as language, libraries and frameworks.
+Create another server in another language than previously.

 Create endpoints for each data parsing task that serves the data.
 There should be an endpoint for each: XML, CSV YAML, TXT and JSON.

-Hand-in: Submit links to the relevant folder in your Github repository.
+Make the two servers communicate.

+Let's call the server from the assignment Part I (Server A) and the one here (Server B).

+If I make a GET request to Server A, it should act as a client for Server B, get the response from Server B and give it to me as a response.

+...and...

+If I make a GET request to Server B, it should act as a client for Server A, get the response from Server A and give it to me as a response.